Runner’s knee is a typical overuse injury and is one of the most common running injuries in the running community.

 What are the main causes of runner’s knee?

-Runner’s knee doesn’t have one single cause, but one of the main causes is abnormalities above and below the knee cap.
+Another common cause of runner’s knee is abnormalities above and below the knee cap.

 This means the knee has to cope with a lot more weight and pressure, which causes it to malfunction and thus cause the pain.